-Dr. Oumazzane's research interests include Middle East and North African Studies, Maghreb Studies, the history of decolonisation in Africa, The history of relations between Morocco and Britain, neoliberal theory, South-South cooperation and peace studies.
-His research on trade liberalisation and its role in promoting peace and stability in the Middle East and North Africa was published in an edited book in 2016.
+Dr. Oumazzane's research interests include North African Studies, Maghreb Studies, the Middle East, the history of decolonisation in Africa, The history of relations between Morocco and Britain, Islamic History and Civilization, the Global South, South-South cooperation and peace studies.

 Dr. Oumazzane currently teaches on the following modules: